louisDBZ/louisDBZ/README.md

 ### Hello, nice to meet you 👋

+[page updated on 05/03/2025]

-🖥️ currently working at VMware
+🖥️ currently working at VMware by Broadcom

 ✔️ [Challenge 90 Days of DevOps](https://github.com/MichaelCade/90DaysOfDevOps) finished in January 2023